 Using an iterative approach based on self-assessment — not comparisons across institutions — the SEA Change Awards recognize institutions for asking tough questions, using an evidence-based approach to find answers, and taking action on an ongoing basis.

 Most of the deep systemic change occurs within the departments, though this is made possible by the structural changes implemented at the institutional level.
+Departmental Awards will pilot in the next few years.

 Have questions about SEA Change, becoming a pilot institution, or volunteering your expertise?
 Use the form below and we will get back to you shortly.